ABOUT ORNITHOPTERS

 outrunner

-The brushed motor is the oldest type and the most familiar to most people.
-These motors have some coils of wire attached to a central, rotating shaft.
-The coils of wire serve as electromagnets.
-The motor also has some permanent magnets in the motor casing.
-The force exerted between the electromagnets and the permanent magnets causes the motor shaft to rotate.
-Electrically conductive "brushes" transfer power to the rotating shaft or armature.
-The electrical contacts are designed so that, as the motor rotates, the various coils or windings are switched on and off in a specific sequence, which allows continuous rotation.
+The standard brushed motor is the oldest type and the most familiar to most people.
+These motors have a central, rotating shaft called the "armature".
+The armature has coils of wire that serve as electromagnets to make the armature rotate.
+They act against permanent magnets in the motor casing.
+Electrically conductive "brushes" transfer power to the rotating shaft.
+The electrical contacts are designed so that, as the armature rotates, the electromagnets are switched on and off in a specific sequence, which allows continuous rotation.
 Brushed motors are the least expensive type, and a properly selected brushed motor will supply enough power for most ornithopter needs.

 • Tip: Tiny "pager" or coreless motors are great for indoor and micro-sized ornithopters.
 These inexpensive motors are what makes pagers and cell phones vibrate.
 They are a special type of brushed motor that has no iron core in the armature.